HMAS Armidale (ACPB 83)

 HMAS Armidale (ACPB 83), named for the city of Armidale, New South Wales, is the lead ship of the Armidale class of patrol boats serving in the Royal Australian Navy (RAN).
+It was commissioned in June 2005 and decommissioned in March 2023.

 Design and construction

 The Armidale-class patrol boats are 56.8 m long, with a beam of 9.7 m, a draught of 2.7 m, and a standard displacement of 270 tons.
 The semi-displacement vee hull is fabricated from aluminium alloy, and each vessel is built to a combination of Det Norske Veritas standards for high-speed light craft and RAN requirements.
 The Armidales can travel at a maximum speed of 25 kn, and are driven by two propeller shafts, each connected to an MTU 16V M70 diesel.
 The ships have a range of 3000 nmi at 12 kn, allowing them to patrol the waters around the distant territories of Australia, and are designed for standard patrols of 21 days, with a maximum endurance of 42 days.